AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 * _Can you guide me on participation on the airdrop?_.
 This action is foscused to the ambassadors that the GPT AI will inform the ambassadors the actions that they have to perform to gain the NFT reward.

 * _How do I redeem the airdrop?_.
-This is after the ending the ending of the airdrop campaing, ambassadors can can back here to redeempt the NFT based on their posts performed in the Twitter social network.
+This is after the ending of the airdrop campaing, ambassadors can can back here to redeempt the NFT based on their posts performed in the Twitter social network.

 * _What are the current airdrops on the Polkadot network?_.
 This is informative of the current ongoing airdrop that ambassadors can participate to promote the Polkadot project.